Modern Slavery Act Transparency Statement 2021

 Cornerstone recognises the importance of the Modern Slavery Act 2015 in protecting the liberty of all people.
 The Board of Cornerstone fully supports and promotes compliance with this legislation.

 Cornerstone organisational structure and supply chain

-Cornerstone directly employs approximately 260 people throughout the UK, but we engage with a range of other service providers and equipment suppliers/partners to deliver our projects.
+Cornerstone employs approximately 240 people throughout the UK.
+We also engage with a range of other service providers and equipment suppliers/partners to deliver our projects.
 The supply chain for our core activities consists of established suppliers/partners within the telecoms industry, providing services such as site acquisition, design, construction, and maintenance.
 We also work closely with providers of the following products and services:

 - Real estate and town and country planning professional services;

 - Legal services;

 - Design and construction services for existing and new assets;

 - Maintenance and repair services for our asset base; and

 Our suppliers/partners are predominantly UK-based, and we do not consider our industry and supply chain to be particularly susceptible to modern slavery and human trafficking.
 Our partners within the supply chain are predominantly providing highly technical products and/or services where we consider the risk of modern slavery practices, such as forced labour or exploitation, to be low.
 Nevertheless, we are vigilant regarding this risk.